Campsites on route in Africa

 Local guides lead birding walks or hikes in the area, head up mountain biking trails, or visits to the local fishing villages.
 The nearby Bandawe Mission also offers a peek into the country’s colonial past.

-Swimming and snorkelling; beach barbeques are an excellent reason to just hang about and get some sun or a trip out to deeper waters on a fishing expedition with local fisherman
+Swimming and snorkelling; beach barbeques are an excellent reason to just hang about and get some sun.
+Or go for a trip out to deeper waters on a fishing expedition with local fisherman

 Cape Maclear backpacker spot; Malambe or Chichewa for baobab, is on the sandy beach of Lake Malawi in the heart of Cape Maclear.